AFCM for First Timers

 How did the Australian Festival of Chamber Music get started?

 In 1990, former Vice Chancellor of James Cook University, Professor Ray Golding, set about establishing an annual festival of chamber music in Townsville.
-The Australian Festival of Chamber Music - North Queensland Limited was formed to run an annual programme of chamber music concerts and master classes.
+The Australian Festival of Chamber Music - North Queensland Limited was formed to run an annual program of chamber music concerts and master classes.

 Held annually in August, the Festival was designed to enhance Townsville's cultural environment by presenting internationally acclaimed classical musicians to audiences from Townsville, around Australia and overseas.
 Celebrating its 26th Anniversary this year, the Festival is now internationally recognised for the quality of its programming and performance as well as for its unique tropical winter setting.